kryptech/Glower/README.md

 ## Building
 Built with [PhoneGap](https://phonegap.com) 7.1.1.
 Currently targetting Android 30.
 Requires PhoneGap to be installed along with its prerequisits (npm, Android SDKs).
 Run `npm i` to download and install dependancies before you begin.
+You'll also need the cordova-plugin-brightness which you can install with `phonegap plugin add cordova-plugin-brightness`.
 You can debug by running `phonegap serve` and using the [PhoneGap Developer app](https://play.google.com/store/apps/details?id=com.adobe.phonegap.app) on your device to fetch the app over the network.
 This will allow you to get console info from the app.
+Note that the brightness plugin might not work when testing this way.
 You can install a standalone copy by running `phonegap build android` from the command line.
 The APK file will be output to _platforms/android/app/build/outputs/apk/debug/_ You can deploy to your connected Android device by navigating your command line to that path and running `adb install app-debug.apk`, or you can open the APK from your device and install it.

 ## Author